 Economic Effects.
-If communities respond to this measure by expanding their rent control laws it could lead to several economic effects.
+If communities respond to this measure by expanding their rent control laws beyond the existing protections for renters, it could lead to several economic effects.
 The most likely effects are:

 - To avoid rent regulation, some landlords would sell their rental housing to new owners who would live there. - The value of rental housing would decline because potential landlords would not want to pay as much for these properties. - Some renters would spend less on rent and some landlords would receive less rental income. - Some renters would move less often.
+For example, fewer renters would move because their rents increase.

-These effects would depend on how many communities pass new laws, how many properties are covered, and how much rents are limited.
+The size of these effects would depend on how many communities pass new laws, how many properties are covered, and how much rents are limited.